DibPuelma/revolut-home-task/README.md

 - More testing is needed, specially for the Exchange component and the MainContext

-- Make the widget.js file smaller with some compression
+- Make the widget.js file smaller with some compression.
+Could get it from 9.04MB to 809.57KB with parcel-plugin-compress library

 - Use a CDN to make the widget available as a js script and css link